-Date: Dear Parents and Guardians, sgun Recently we have experienced a high number of absences due to illness.
-Because of this, we are sending this informational letter to all families with children at (school/childcare facility). ciusion and Reporting of Health Events in Schools, Nurseries and Other Child Care Settings Illnesses in schools and other childcare facilities are generally spread from person to person.
-Therefore, the key message of this letter is to continue to reinforce good hygiene and handwashing.
+Date: Dear Parent or Guardian: Recently we have experienced a high number of absences due to illness.
+Because of this, we are sending this informational letter to all families with children at (school/ childcare facility).
+Illnesses in schools and other childcare facilities are generally spread from person to person.
+Therefore, the key message of this letter is to continue to reinforce good hygiene and hand-washing.
 Good hand-washing should consist of using good scrubbing or friction for 20 seconds.
 Hands should be dried completely after washing.
 If using a hand towel for drying, the towel should be changed at least every day.
 If possible, paper towels may be best, especially during this time of increased illness.
 Additionally, noses and mouths should be covered whenever someone coughs or sneezes.
 This should be followed by hand-washing.
 If tissues are used, the used tissue should be immediately placed in the garbage.
-SCHOOLS, IN We will be taking measures at (school/ childcare facility) as well and redoubling our efforts to promote hand-washing and covering of coughs and sneezes. r Events In If your child has become ill and you have not already alerted the school, please contact the school at (phone) and provide as much information as possible regarding the illness. Пеапп Thank you for your help in controlling this sudden onset of illness.
-Reporting of Sincerely, ciusion and Childcare Provider
+We will be taking measures at (school/ childcare facility) as well and redoubling our efforts to promote hand-washing and covering of coughs and sneezes.
+If your child has become ill and you have not already alerted the school, please contact the school at (phone) and provide as much information as possible regarding the illness.
+Thank you for your help in controlling this sudden onset of illness.
+Sincerely, Childcare Provider/ Person in Charge/Principal